Wasp & hornet removal

 Paper wasps build nests shaped like umbrellas, which they attached to protected areas like eaves of houses, under gazebo roofs, and inside wall voids.
 While not naturally aggressive, they will sting to protect their nests, and should bee removed from areas near people bee-fore they have a chance to lay more eggs.

-• yellow jacket nest
+• yellow jacket nest dug out of the ground with a shovel

 Yellowjackets